 You can also get in touch with your credit card lenders to see if there is a cheaper way to pay down your balance, especially if you are way over your limit and are having trouble paying it down.
 Many credit card lenders, in an effort to get their money back, will negotiate deals with cardholders in order to more easily pay down their balance.
 It could be they will stop charging you fees if you agree to pay more each month, or they may knock off a few hundred dollars or more from the debt if you agree to pay it off in one lump sum.
 Whatever deal they offer you, just make sure that they will be reporting it to the credit bureaus as “paying as agreed,” otherwise your credit score could take a hit.
-If you need to get a small loan to help you, try Prosper, which lends you money from other people instead of a bank.
+If you need to get a small loan to help you, try Upstart, which lends you money from other people instead of a bank.

 Speaking of credit scores, the next thing to do is check your credit reports and scores to see what damage your debt may have caused them.
 If you only want to survey the damage and make the necessary changes to raise your score, you can apply for your free credit reports through the government; every person gets access to all three of their reports once a year, but this doesn’t include credit scores.
 If you would rather keep track of the improvements you are making to your scores, you can sign up for a credit report monitoring service which will keep track of all three of your scores.